-There are a number of factors affecting the African Penguin’s survival.
-Here is a list of some of the concerns, and some suggested promises that you can make that may assist the plight of the Penguins:
+There are a number of factors affecting the African penguin’s survival.
+Here is a list of some of the concerns, and some suggested promises that you can make that may care for the planet and assist the plight of the penguins:

 1. Support the Sustainable Seafood Initiative – http://www.wwfsassi.co.za/pocketguide.pdf